 If it’s one of those days when he’s being a pain in the butt, I will play a short game of it in the morning.
 It levels out his energy and gets his brain to stop bouncing all over.

-Dog enrichment activities are clearly a great tool which helps high-energy dogs, anxious dogs, and dogs with compulsive behaviors.
+Dog enrichment activities are clearly a great tool that helps high-energy dogs, anxious dogs, and dogs with compulsive behaviors.
 Plus they are just plain fun for any dog!